<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 The truth is that most Americans don’t know how much to save or the amount of income they’ll need.

-No matter where you stand in the planning process, or your current age, we hope this guide provides you a good overview of the steps to take and resources that help you simplify your transition from your company into retirement and get the most from your benefits.
+No matter where you stand in the planning process, or your current age, we designed this guide to provide you with a solid overview of the steps you can take toward retirement.
+With the right resources, you can simplify and streamline your transition from Verizon into retirement and get the most from your benefits in your city, your state.

-You know you need to be saving and investing, especially since time is on your side the sooner you start, but you don’t have the time or expertise to know if you’re building retirement savings that can last after leaving your company.
+You know you need to be saving and investing, especially since time is on your side the sooner you start.
+But even if you've been investing for years, the game changes entirely once you switch from saving to spending.

 Source: Is it Worth the Money to Hire a Financial Advisor?
-The Balance, 2021
+The Balance.

 ATTV5 Graph page8